CSpanias/cspanias.github.io/_posts/2024-01-23-HTB - Analysis.md

 ![](revshell_upload.png)

-We can open a listener, upload a PHP reverse shell generated via [revshells](https://www.revshells.com/), and then visit the appropriate directory (which should be the `dashboard/uploads/<revshell>` that we found earlier):
+We can open a listener, upload a PHP webshell, and then visit the appropriate directory (which should be the `dashboard/uploads/<revshell>` that we found earlier):

 ```bash
 # webshell's contents